liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ## Radio button

-A radio button is a component that allows the user selecting something writen in its associatead text label.
+A radio button is a component that allows the user selecting something written in its associated text label.
 A list of consecutive radio buttons would allow the user to select just one thing.

 ![radio button](../../../images/RadioButton+Label+Active.png)